 Regulatory Board Administrative Complaint Procedures

 The Office of Professional and Occupational Regulation ("OPOR") provides administrative and support services to 31 professional and occupational licensing boards, and directly manages six additional licensing programs that do not have boards.
-This document describes the administrative complaint procedures followed by all boards other than the Manufactured Housing Board, the Board of Pharmacy and the Real Estate Commission.
+This document describes the administrative complaint procedures followed by all boards other than the Manufactured Housing Board, and the Real Estate Commission.
 For the programs without boards, the procedures are similar but not identical to what is set out below.

 Overview of the Complaint Process